-Ambien (Zolpidem) is sedative/hypnotic primarily prescribed to help treat insomnia
+Ambien (Zolpidem) is a sedative/hypnotic primarily prescribed to help treat insomnia

 or other various sleeping disorders.
 It works in the body by slowing down activity in the brain which helps the person fall asleep.
 Conventional tablets ranging from 5-10 mg dosages are used to help people fall asleep while extended release tablets not only help the person fall asleep, but help them stay asleep as well.